Reading One Thousand Gifts and being inspired to start a thankfulness journal.

 I’ve come to realized that this can cause me to not see and enjoy what I already have.
-They aren’t big, expensive projects (I am frugal, remember? *smile*) and there’s nothing wrong with having projects that we enjoy working on, BUT the problem occurs when fixating on the next project doesn’t allow me to live fully in the moment – or appreciate the finished current project.
+They aren’t big, expensive projects (I am frugal, remember?) and there’s nothing wrong with having projects that we enjoy working on, BUT the problem occurs when fixating on the next project doesn’t allow me to live fully in the moment – or appreciate the finished current project.

-I want to appreciate all the moments of my life, I’ve taken a page out of One Thousand Gifts has motivated me to start a Thankfulness Journal.
-If I’m thinking of things to be thankful for all day, I can’t obsess about my next project as much, can I?
+In wanting to appreciate all the moments of my life, I’ve taken a page out of One Thousand Gifts and started a Thankfulness Journal like Ann did.
+If I’m always thinking of things to be thankful for during the day, I can’t obsess about my next project as much, can I?

 My sister-in-law gave me this sweet little blank book for my birthday in May and I didn’t know what I should use it for.
 Now I do.
-Perfect- no?
+Perfect, right?

-And in the few weeks I’ve been doing this, I find that I really have lived my life not being thankful enough.
+In the few weeks that I’ve been doing this, I find that I really have lived my life not being thankful enough!
 I’m having to purposefully think about it and remember to write things down.
 I’m hoping as it goes on, that I will naturally start to see the positive and things to be thankful for.

-They aren’t poetic and beautiful like Ann writes, but that’s not the point, is it?
+My entries aren’t as poetic and beautiful like Ann writes, but that’s not the point, is it?
 Ann’s examples have helped me see that the smallest, most seemingly insignificant things are worthy of writing down because they have inspired me in some way.

 And you know what?
 I’ve been challenged to be thankful in challenging times, as well.
 Maybe not for the situation, but for the growth it gives me and the things I learn.

-Oh, and Ann also has an inspiring blog, A Holy Experience, that I encourage you to check out!
+Oh, and Ann also has an inspiring blog, that I encourage you to check out!